A 2500-rated GM, Baadur Jobava, was caught spewing racist remarks against a Chinese GM following loss in the Airthings Masters qualifier.

 Although Jobava threw cheating accusations, he might be punished for unleashing derogatory remarks against his opponent.
 Chessarena.com, referred to a legal expert who works with FIDE (World Chess Federation) to understand the consequences of Jobava's actions.

 It stated, "FIDE Ethics Commission will be in the position to investigate matters such as this one if the offended party, his or her chess federation, or an official FIDE body files an official complaint with the Commission.
 Concerned parties can also address the FIDE Council, the top governing body of FIDE.
 The Council may take this case to the Ethics Commission as well."
-As for now, there are no punishments imposed to Jobava.
+As for now, there are no punishments imposed on Jobava.

 "There is no place in our game for sexism/racism/or any forms of intolerance, and there is an expectation for both professionals and amateurs alike to uphold this standard on Chess.com and in our broader communities."